Kuechenzwiebel/HG-Git-Tool/README.md

 ./HG-Git-Tool "Your example commit message"

+When writing "history" as the first flag the program will show you your git log.
+Example:

+./HG-Git-Tool history

 # Building

 There is a makefile included.
 It is using g++, you might have to change it for you system.